Maxway CRT: Improving the Robustness of the Model-X Inference: Additional examples and details

+We will apply Theorem \ref{thm:main:1_trans}.
 We will use the Pinsker's inequality to bound the total variation distance in terms of the Kullback-Leibler divergence.
 Specifically, if $A = (A_1, \dots, A_n)$ and $B = (B_1, \dots, B_n)$ where $A_i$'s are i.i.d. random variables and $B_i$'s are i.i.d. random variables, then the total variation between the distribution of $A$ and the distribution of $B$ can be bounded by

 We also note that for two univariate gaussian distributions, the Kullback-Leibler divergence between them is given by

 If $\mu_1, \mu_2 \stackrel{p}{\to} \mu$, $\sigma_1, \sigma_2 \stackrel{p}{\to} \sigma$, and $(\mu_1 - \mu_2)^2 \asymp \sigma_1^2 - \sigma_2^2 \ll 1$, then the above Kullback-Leibler divergence satisfies